nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 }
 ```

+This works because async blocks rewrite their content to produce a different value.

-#### What is new in this RFC:
+#### What is new in this RFC

 This RFC recommends that future colors that define `🚲K<$ty>` meet this invariant:

 * A `K fn foo() -> T` should be equivalent to a (uncolored) `fn` that returns `🚲async<T>` and uses some form of `K`-colored block.

-In some cases, colors may meet a different invariant, where the color `K` is preserved on the `fn`:

-* A `K fn foo() -> T` should be equivalent to a `K fn` that returns `🚲async<T>` and uses some form of `K`-colored block.

-This is appropriate in cases where the presence of color `K` is flagged some form of pervasive effect.

-## The "effect-carrying color" pattern
+## The "filter color" subset

 The previous section defined the color pattern in full with reference to `async`.
-Examining the criteria for colors, there are two other existing keywords in Rust that ought to be considered: `unsafe` and `const`.
-This section explores `const` specifically; `unsafe` is discussed in the [Future Possibilities](#future-possibilities) section.
-We begin by comparing `const` and `async`, identifying some key differences, and based on those differences identifying the subset of the color pattern that applies to const.
-We suggest that this subset may also apply to other colors that share these characteristics.
+The `async` color has the effect of rewriting the blocks it is applied to so that the produce a different kind of value.
+For this reason, we call it a **rewrite color**.
+The other extant colors in Rust (`unsafe`, `const`) do not have this property.
+Instead, they are used to track the presence or absence of certain kind of operations.
+We call these **filter colors**; as we will explain, the full color pattern doesn't make sense for filter colors, so we define the  subset that does still apply.
+This section focuses on `const` specifically; `unsafe` is discussed in the [Future Possibilities](#future-possibilities) section.

 ### At first glance, `const` and `async` seem very different